moyarich/pointer-bubble/docs/README-dev.md

 ```

 builds and deploys **only the playground** to GitHub Pages.

-It does not publish the npm package.
+Vite's base path is needed so that the playground is supported, defaults to "/"

-The workflow is run manually and configures Vite's base path so the playground can support:
+run the workflow manually on github.com and

 ```text
 moyarich.github.io/pointer-bubble/